sestsom/stefansommarsjo.com/content/posts/understand-structure-of-docx-files.md

 XML files can become corrupted due to a variety of reasons, such as hardware failure, software bugs, or user error.
 When an XML file becomes corrupt, it can cause the corresponding part of the .docx file to become unreadable, which can in turn cause the entire document to become corrupt and not easily recoverable.
 Some common XML file errors that can cause a .docx file to become corrupt include:

-* Invalid characters: XML files are sensitive to certain characters, such as angle brackets and ampersands.
+* **Invalid characters**: XML files are sensitive to certain characters, such as angle brackets and ampersands.
 If these characters are not properly escaped or encoded, they can cause the file to become invalid.
 * Missing or invalid tags: XML files must have a well-formed structure, with opening and closing tags that match each other.
 If a tag is missing or invalid, the file can become unreadable.
-* Incorrect namespaces: XML files use namespaces to define the structure of the file.
+* **Incorrect namespaces**: XML files use namespaces to define the structure of the file.
 If the namespaces are incorrect, the file can become corrupt.
-* Invalid XML syntax: XML files must adhere to a specific syntax, with proper nesting and formatting of elements.
+* **Invalid XML syntax**: XML files must adhere to a specific syntax, with proper nesting and formatting of elements.
 If the syntax is invalid, the file can become corrupt.

 Example of a simple XML file in incorrect format:
 ```xml